 Dividing assets while going through a divorce can be tricky

-Hire Michael D. Fluke, P.A. for Equitable Distribution help in Clearwater & Tampa, FL
+Hire Michael D. Fluke, P.A. for Equitable Distribution help in Dunedin & Tampa, FL

 Equitable Distribution is the term in Florida used for the division or the assets and debts of the marriage.
 The premise of Equitable Distribution is that the division of marital assets and debts be fair and just.
 This does not necessarily mean 50/50 or equal, but it does mean that the presumed starting point is 50/50.